vivid-planet/comet/.changeset/modern-waves-leave.md

 "@comet/blocks-admin": minor
 ---

-Remove the label of the OneOfBlock
+OneOfBlock: Remove label for the type field

+The label was unnecessary and occasionally caused UI problems when having two labels next each other.